 Special Collections Copyright and Literary Rights Checklist

 Archive donors should review copyright and literary-rights terms before a deed of gift is finalized, not after boxes are delivered.
-The checklist should confirm which rights the donor actually owns, what digitization or preservation copying the repository may do right away, how publication requests will be handled if rights are retained, and where third-party letters, photographs, audiovisual material, or licensed content create limits the donor cannot waive by themselves.
+The checklist should confirm which rights the donor actually owns, what digitization or preservation copying the repository may do right away, how publication requests will be handled if rights are retained, and where third-party letters, photographs, audiovisual material, or licensed content create limits the donor cannot waive alone.

 Special Collections Copyright and Literary Rights Checklist - FAIR online appraisal guide illustration